pimcore/pimcore/doc/05_Objects/01_Object_Classes/01_Data_Types/30_Dynamic_Select_Types.md

     public: true
 ```

-You have to implement following interface.
+You have to implement the following interface:

  * `Pimcore\Model\DataObject\ClassDefinition\DynamicOptionsProvider\SelectOptionsProviderInterface` for the `Select` data type options